 As the 1970s rolled in, Velez went on to conquer territory at Lawrence and Kedzie in the Albany Park neighborhood.
 The Stones would also open in the Logan Square neighborhood at Diversey and California where they built up a solid stronghold until 1992.

-In the mid-1970s Puerto Rican Stones opened a new branch on the more southern part of the city in the Marshall Square neighborhood at the intersection of 21st and Marshall Boulevard.
+In 1973 Puerto Rican Stones opened a new branch on the more southern part of the city in the Marshall Square neighborhood at the intersection of 21st and Marshall Boulevard.
 This branch wore the Puerto Rican flag colors of red, white and blue instead of black and orange.
 These P.R.
 Stones hung out with the “Kents” in the area and made friends with the “Artistics” as well.
 In 1980, the Artistics, Kents and P.R.
 Stones merged to become the “Artistic Stone Kents.”

 In April, 1978 when the People Nation alliance was created the P.R.
 Stones were invited to join which brought them back into an alliance with EL Rukns.
 This would also ally the Stones with Latin Kings because back in the 1970s Latin Kings and P.R.
 Stones were not friends but instead rivals.